 There are many common misconceptions out there about criminal defense lawyers.
 People assume that because of their career, they have an opinion on every legal matter.
 That couldn’t be further from the truth.

-We’re here to inform you more about good criminal defense lawyers.
+We’re here to inform you more about good criminal defense lawyer from Jacksonville.
 See below for several facts about criminal defense lawyers that you may not have known.

 1. You’re Legally Entitled to One

 Whenever someone is convicted of a crime, they assume that the judicial system is out to get them.
 But here’s the beauty of the legal system: at its core, it understands that people make mistakes and aims to help the guilty straighten their life out.

 One of the most common misconceptions about lawyers is when people believe they’re only allowed a lawyer depending on the charge.
 You’re always entitled to a lawyer.

 Such criminal charges might include public intoxication, domestic abuse, rape, kidnapping, arson, public indecency, child abuse, assault, and the like.

 No matter what you’re charged with, the sixth amendment grants you the right to an attorney.